Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-realism Painter

 The Holy City of Jerusalem and the "Artist's House" at Bezalel Academy of Arts and Design, where Vincent stayed and exhibited his work.

 In the '60s Smarkusz abandoned "Fusionism" to create "Eden Frolic" dreamscapes and "Aura View" portraits

-His dark clouds of depression parted, and his art blossomed into paintings of Mythic-realism.
+His dark clouds of depression parted, and his art blossomed into colorful paintings of Mythic-realism.

 - Eden Frolics - Smarkus created paintings in a unique Mythic-realism style from 1960 into the 1970s.

 - He primed smooth masonite panels and created panels laminated with linen to provide the fine surface needed for high detail work.

 - His lucidly visual, mythical, and whimsical scenes proved to be good sellers at art festivals, shops, and galleries.